evkx/evkx.github.io/content/models/mercedes/eqb/EQB_250/_index.md

 With the Driver Assistance Package level 1 system, you get the following driving automation features.

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)

+## Security and Access Technologies

+The Mercedes-EQ EQB 250 is equipped with advanced security features to protect you and your vehicle.
+These include:

+- **Keyless Entry and Start:** With the standard keyless start and optional keyless entry, you can unlock and start the vehicle seamlessly without removing the key from your pocket or bag.

 {{<evkxdisplayaddarticle />}}